Back to Blog

 Davoren Park sits in the Playford corridor, immediately north of Elizabeth.
 It shares the same defence employment proximity and the same tight vacancy conditions.

 The suburb has posted 20% growth over the past 12 months as investors and owner-occupiers compete for the shrinking pool of affordable stock in Adelaide’s north.
-At $570,000 with yields around 4-4.3%, the cash flow profile is manageable on an IO loan.
+At a median spread of $570,000 to $676,000 (depending on whether you’re in the older established pocket or the newer infill), gross yields land around 4.6% and the cash flow profile is manageable on an IO loan.

 Houses here tend to be 1960s-1980s brick on 600-700sqm blocks.
 That’s the profile that works for investors: structurally sound, visually dated, ready for a cosmetic reno that forces $30,000-$50,000 in equity.
 For how that equity extraction process works across a portfolio, see our portfolio building guide.

 The risk is perception and tenant quality.
 Davoren Park doesn’t have the demographic profile of Mawson Lakes or Prospect.
-But at these yields and entry points, the numbers compensate.
+At these yields and entry points the numbers compensate, but go in eyes open.

 Salisbury North